codeforamerica/cfa_coder_sounds/README.md

 If you push changes and hear the default foghorn instead of your sound, ensure the email address in your local .gitconfig (or Github.app) matches the email of your Github account.

+If you push changes and don't hear a sound, make sure your GitHub account includes your CfA email address (Go to Edit Profile > Emails).

                     ,
                    / \,,_  .'|